Skip to content

 2.2 For Mac OS X users

-The installation of KITE's dependencies on Apple machines is slightly more evolved, mainly due to the need to enforce usage of the correct C++ standard when compiling HDF5.
-We provide below a recipe that should work in all Apple machines, but users are encouraged to contact the KITE team shall they encounter any difficulties.
+The installation of KITE's dependencies on Apple machines is slightly more evolved.
+We provide below a recipe that has been tested on some Mac OS X systems, but users are encouraged to contact the KITE team shall they encounter any difficulties.

 The Xcode command-line tools from Apple Developer are required.
 Install these using the terminal: